 In the next tab, you can specify basic format options as per (Fig.9).
 If you had specified the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
 Our called and caller number contain blank spaces at the start of a value.
 The second option will enable you to convert the date-time string to a field with the DateTime data type.
 We specified YYMMDDHHNNSS here, according to the specification above.
 For a detailed description of formatting characters, please, see the help file.

 Other options are unnecessary in our case because all our items do not have the date or time data type.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time to test it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
-If the parser had been correctly set up, then you should see All parser items names and their values (Fig.10) in the DDE server window below.
+Check to see if you can receive a data block from the specified serial port.
+If the parser had been correctly set up, then you should see all parser items and their values (Fig.10) in the DDE server window below.